codecapsules-io/codecapsules-docs/docs/tutorials/develop-persistent-sleep-tracker-part-1.md

 ## MongoDB Data Capsule

 One of the most important aspects of this tutorial is using a Mongo Database (MongoDB).
 With this MongoDB, we can track users' login information and sleep data.
 MongoDB is a _NoSQL_ databases, which means we can store data easily, in variable formats, without having to first create tables, as we would have to with a traditional SQL databse.
-If you're unfamiliar with NoSQL databases or MongoDB in general, take a look at [this explainer](https://www.mongodb.com/nosql-explained) by the MongoDB organisation.
+If you're unfamiliar with NoSQL databases or MongoDB in general, take a look at [this explainer](https://www.mongodb.com/nosql-explained) by the MongoDB organization.

 Follow [this short tutorial](../reference/set-up-mongodb-data-capsule.md) to create a MongoDB data capsule that we'll use to store the user data for this sleep tracker application.
 This step is *extremely* important – without a database, our application will not function.